| It is so easy to fall for

 Naturally it will depend to a great extent on the type of boating you plan to do and the kind of waterways you plan to sail on, as well as the length of time you want to spend away from the marina or mooring.

-If you have long term cruising or live aboard plans then clearly you will need different accommodation, equipment, etc, than someone who simply want to mess about on a boat for the odd day.
+If you have long term cruising or live aboard plans then clearly you will need different accommodation, equipment, etc, than someone who simply wants to mess about on a boat for the odd day.

 And it is important to separate any romantic notions form the practical.